jonromero/jonio_website/content/projects/jonvlachogiannisfund.md

 Expect rough corners as my motto is:

-> Moving fast and stumble instead of not doing anything at all.
+> Moving fast and stumble instead of not doing it at all.

 ## What I offer